Veterans Affairs

 3. Submit the following documents to the TTUHSC Veterans Affairs Office:

-Information on tuition and fees, housing, books and supplies under Post-9/11 GI Bill® Study Abroad Programs is available.
-For additional information regarding the Post-9/11 GI Bill® and other programs, please visit gibill.va.gov/benefits/index.html.
+Information on tuition and fees, housing, books and supplies under Post-9/11 G.I.
+Bill® Study Abroad Programs is available.
+For additional information regarding the Post-9/11 G.I.
+Bill® and other programs, please visit gibill.va.gov/benefits/index.html.

 1. Qualified dependents who wish to use their VA educational benefits for the first time should apply online at www.gibill.va.gov and complete a Form 22-5490, Application for Survivors and Dependents' Educational Assistance, to receive a Certificate/Letter of Eligibility.